cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/The EU's right to explainability.md

 # Are Shapley values always optimal, then?

 While the mathematical backing for Shapley values is quite strong, it is not entirely necessary to hold up in court.
 Each of the techniques we display are able to satisfy most if not all of these demands with relatively few assumptions about the model and the data.
-In the same review, the STOA concluded that each explanation must at least provide the user an explanation of "the specific information that most matters to them, namely, with the information on what values for their features determined in their case an unfavourable outcome" [(STOA 2020, p.65)](https://www.europarl.europa.eu/RegData/etudes/STUD/2020/641530/EPRS_STU(2020)641530_EN.pdf).
-This can apply to each of our techniques of focus with or without the justification of Game Theory. <!-- !
-Reference Shapley's Game Theory -->
+In the same review, the STOA concluded that each explanation must at least provide the user an explanation of "the specific information that most matters *to them*, namely, with the information on what values for their features determined in their case an unfavourable outcome" [(STOA 2020, p.65)](https://www.europarl.europa.eu/RegData/etudes/STUD/2020/641530/EPRS_STU(2020)641530_EN.pdf).
+Not only can these rules apply to each of our techniques of focus with or without justification through coalitional game theory, but the specific qualification that the technique must specifically satisfy the requestor of the explanation implies that a "legal explanation" constitutes nothing more than "what a user accepts."

+This was one of the inspirations for our *user study*: to gauge the relative understandability and trustworthiness of each of our three techniques. <!-- !
+REFERENCE TO USER STUDY PAGE-->